Let’s see if the other tools on the page can help us determine which service was deployed.

 /api/update-inventory on the

-android service).
-Like the Compare Tags table, the Compare Operations table shows operations most responsible for critical path latency.
+iOS service).
+Like the Compare Attributes table, the Compare Operations table shows operations most responsible for critical path latency.

 Let’s take a closer look at the diagram.
 You can see the

 /api/update-inventory operation at the top.
 The animated halo lets you know that’s the operation you’re investigating.
 The yellow halos denote the amount of latency - the larger the halo, the more latency.

 Most of the operations shown have the same amount of latency, so they’re likely not the cause.
 When you drag the diagram up to view more operations, you can see that one of them shows significant latency -